Freddie Mac Asset Depletion Mortgage Lending Guidelines

 In addition, you must meet all other Freddie Mac underwriting guidelines— for example, credit score minimums and maximum debt-to-income ratios.

-Who Benefits From Asset Depletion Mortgages?
+Types of Borrowers Who Benefit From Asset Depletion Mortgages?

 Asset depletion mortgages can help anyone with income challenges qualify for a mortgage.
-This includes:

 - Applicants who are retired and living off of their savings (perhaps in addition to social security and/or pension income)